-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Senior Management Team which comprised the Principal; the Vice Principal, Curriculum and Quality; the Vice Principal, Corporate Services who are designated senior postholders appointed by the Corporation and, additionally, the Assistant Principal, Quality & Students (resigned 9 February 2021), the Assistant Principal, Student Services (appointed 1 April 2021) and the Assistant Principal, Funding and Performance (appointed 1 April 2021) who are appointed by the Principal.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Senior Management Team which comprised the Principal; the Vice Principal, Curriculum and Quality; the Vice Principal, Corporate Services who are designated senior postholders appointed by the Corporation and, additionally, the Assistant Principal Student Services and the Assistant Principal, Funding and Performance.

-Emoluments of Key management personnel and the Accounting Officer
+Emoluments of Key Management Personnel and the Accounting Officer

-2021 No. 2020 No. The number of key management personnel including the Accounting Officer was: 6 4
+2022 No. 2021 No. The number of key management personnel including the Accounting Officer was: 7 6

-7 Staff costs - Group and College (continued)
+7 Staff Costs - Group and College (continued)